Item #: AP6605

 • An “avalanche” of snow white precipitate suddenly appears when sodium chloride and silver nitrate are combined.

-• Mix milk of magnesia (MOM) with universal indicator, add hydrochloric acid solution, and watch a rainbow appear and disappear as the antacid neutralizes the simulated stomach acid.
-Combination
+• Mix Milk of Magnesia (MOM) with universal indicator, add hydrochloric acid solution, and watch a rainbow appear and disappear as the antacid neutralizes the simulated stomach acid.

 • Adding water to solid calcium oxide gives calcium hydroxide, along with enough heat to fry an egg.